wisdom-diala/countrypkg-laravel/README.md

 Note: Make sure you import the Country and State Model that was shipped with the package.
 #### That's all, you now have states and countries records in your local database and can use it anytime you want.

+Watch the video on how to use the package here: https://youtu.be/7i1epKxxbd8

 Countries and states records pulled from this API https://www.universal-tutorial.com/

 ### Note: After installation of the package, you don't need any internet connection to generate the countries and states again.